pmeyerson/TA-data_scrape/README.md

 # TA-data_scrape
 Splunk custom search command to perform simple text web scraping against a URL or against a crawled URL tree.

+## Installation ##

+Download the latest release .spl file from the Releases tab, or clone this repository and move the TA-scrape subdirectory into your $SPLUNK_HOME/etc/apps.

 ## Usage ##
 ``` | scrape url=https://www.google.com ```